Divorce is what a couple does to each other, but it happens to the children.

 Worst Age For Divorce For Children: Know Before Doing It To Yourself And Your Kids

-No, this piece is not a criticism of whether divorce is good or bad.
-It is a solution for a marriage that is just not working out.
 But, it becomes complicated when you choose to divorce your partner after conceiving a child with them.
 You can go your separate ways, but the child’s dream of a happy home gets destroyed forever.
 Your decision affects your children at any age.

 However, the degree of their suffering might be different at different ages.
 Since you asked for the worst age for divorce for children, I will be talking about how divorce affects a child at every stage of their development.

-Scott Darell, M.D. is a child psychologist, and he is of the opinion that “Probably the only ages where you would say it has no meaningful impact is under 2,” he continues to explain, “That’s largely connected to a child’s developing cognitive abilities before 3 years old.
+Scott Darell, M.D. is a child psychologist, and he is of the opinion that “Probably the only ages where you would say it has no meaningful impact is under 2,” he continues to explain, “That’s largely connected to a child’s developing cognitive abilities before three years old.
 Even 2-year-olds have memory, so they’re aware of the change on an emotional level rather than a cognitive level.
 It’s just that an attachment figure is not there.”

 Worst Age For Divorce For Children (Under 3)

-If you are under the misconception that they won’t understand, then read this line again – you are under a misconception.
 Parents taking a divorce at an early age of their children tend to think that they will not feel it.
 But, age around 2 to 3 keeps fresh memories of events that they witness.
 According to different research by experts, children can remember memories from a very young age.

 Preschool Years ( 3 to 5)